INSIGHTS IN ACTION

 For companies that aren’t yet profitable, an ARR-based valuation is the preferred method—and will result in a higher multiple.

-When should ARR be used for SaaS Valuation?
+When should Annual Recurring Revenue be used for SaaS Valuation?

 The fact is, most SaaS firms in the stages we’re contemplating—from product/market fit through to the scaling stage—are primarily valued using a multiple of ARR, in no small part because it’s common for growing firms in these stages to have a negative EBITDA.
+ARR is often used in conjunction with gross margin, Monthly Recurring Revenue (MRR) to provide a comprehensive view of a SaaS company's financial health.
 But that reality doesn’t entirely shut the door on EBITDA valuations as there are many cash flow-based investors and buyers in the market.

 EBITDA as a SaaS Valuation Method